Jean Guillaume Audinet-Serville

 Jean Guillaume Audinet-Serville ([ʒɑ̃ ɡijom odinɛ sɛʁvil]; his name, before the Revolution, included a particle: Audinet de Serville) was a French entomologist, born on 11 November 1775 in Paris.
 He died on 27 March 1858 in La Ferté-sous-Jouarre.

+Life and career

 He was introduced to entomology by Madame de Grostête-Tigny who was fascinated, like her husband, by chemistry and insects.
 Through her, Audinet-Serville met Pierre André Latreille (1762–1833).
 Latreille worked with him on the Dictionnaire des Insectes de l’Encyclopédie méthodique ("The Methodical Encyclopedia Dictionary of Insects").
 Then, working with Guillaume-Antoine Olivier (1756–1814), he finished the book Faune française ("French Fauna") in 1830.